 Are you ready to put down that flat iron and look for another way of straightening your hair?
-Flat irons will get the job done, but most can cause damage over time because of uneven or high heat.
+Flat irons for natural hair will get the job done, but most can cause damage over time because of uneven or high heat.
 Not to mention how easily it is to get burned when using.
 Since they are so long it is also hard to maneuver a flat iron at times as well.
 They were a great idea, but the design needed to be changed up.
 Well, you are in luck because someone did improve on it.
 Now you will know How to Straighten Hair Without a Flat Iron?

-They advanced the flat iron to keep up with many other things that have advanced over the years.
+They advanced the CHI flat iron to keep up with many other things that have advanced over the years.
 You are sure to love the changes.
 Seeing what it looks like now you wouldn’t believe that it is a straightener.
 Why?
 Because it looks just like your normal everyday hair brush.
 The only thing that may give it away is the cord that comes out of the end of it.

 Hair Straightening Brush, Only Better!